slw515/stevenwyks-SDK/design.md

 In the case of the `getMovies()` and `getQuotesForMovie()` methods, the user of the SDK is able to pass in an object with values associated with query params that can be used in the API.
 The `buildRequestURI()` helper function generates the final URI if query params are passed in as an object.

-The query params need to be converted into a string in order to combine it with the base URI to call the API, this is done with the `returnQueryParams()` helper function.
+The query params need to be converted into a string in order to combine it with the base URI to call the API, this is done with the `returnQueryString()` helper function in the `utils.js` file.
 This function loops through the keys and values of the query params object and creates a string in the following format and appends it to the base URI:

 ```js